AdobeDocs/marketo.en/help/sky/local-assets-in-a-program.md

 ---
-Title: local-assets-in-a-program
+title: local-assets-in-a-program
-Description: Local Assets in a Program
+description: Local Assets in a Program
 ---

 # Local Assets in a Program